 1. Awards are simply a marketing opportunity

 The first thing you need to realise is that awards are simply a marketing opportunity.
 If you can look at them this way you will have a much better attitude to awards and not take it too seriously if you don’t win.
 Once you are able to look at awards in this light and realise that it’s not personal, you’ll be able to treat them as simply just another marketing opportunity.
 As you would with any marketing you’d put a budget to the project, you’d allocate time and resources and you would track the outcome.
 The same goes with awards.
 You will definitely have to allocate time to fill in awards submissions which, trust me, always take longer to fill in than you think.
 To give yourself the best opportunity to win, give yourself plenty of time to fill in your submission and get as many eyes on it to proof and refine what you are saying.
-Even better, you could get the help of a copywriter who will be able to put into words what you might find hard to communicate.
-I highly recommend the services of Awards Agency (whose branding we won a Sydney Design Award for).

 2. In it to win it